smartspaces-io/smartspaces/smartspaces_docs/src/main/sphinx/smartspacesstartup.rst

 As an aside, the ``LD_LIBRARY_PATH`` is the basis for ``-Djava.library.path``, so using either is fine.

-The ``INTERACTIVESPACES_MAIN_ARGS`` environment variable can be used to pass command line arguments to the underlying container launcher.
+The ``SMARTSPACES_MAIN_ARGS`` environment variable can be used to pass command line arguments to the underlying container launcher.
 Any command line arguments to ``startup_linux.bash`` (after the initial ``background``, if any) will be appended to the environment variable and passed to the container.
 See :ref:`command-line-arguments` for more details on the command line arguments that can be used.